 Community forums are used to discover solutions and to allow open discussion of various topics with other users.
 In the tech community, these forums are very insightful for developers, designers, and IT professionals that are looking to solve technical issues.
-I worked on a project where we tested a prototype of a redesigned community support forum.

 The original design vs. the new design of the forum.

 To begin with, I was given specific constraints to work with by senior researchers such as what forum features to test, what main insights stakeholders expected to attain, and the time frame of the project.
 As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering the type of users that would use the community support forum website.

 We made profiles of the type of users that would visit the forum so we could accurately recruit relavent respondents.
 We based our profiles based off data from stakeholder interviews and an analysis of the different forum topics.
 I was not apart of the stakeholder interview process, but played a role in the coordination of confidential user information.
 We divided the types of users into three specific cohorts.

 We recruited FPGA developers, software developers, and technical support seekers.
 We recruited five users for each cohort via UserInterviews.
 The users were screened to get a diverse sample of respondents with different ranges of professional experience and age.

 As researchers, we had an open discussion regarding what everyone defined as “good UX” for a community support forum.
 I described how a well-designed community support forum had a clear ranking system to verify legit answers, chunked different information into relavent topics, and had a defined hierarchical visual design.
 We believed having an open discussion could fill in our gaps of knowledge while we were still waiting on the prototype to be finalized by our client.